r-rocha/jsPsych-in-Qualtrics/mkdocs/flanker.md

 you can use [jSDelivr](https://www.jsdelivr.com/?docs=gh) to fetch the file like `https://cdn.jsdelivr.net/gh/<github-username>/<repository-name>/<file-name>`:
 <a href="https://cdn.jsdelivr.net/gh/jspsych/jsPsych/jspsych.js">https://cdn.jsdelivr.net/gh/jspsych/jsPsych/jspsych.js</a>.

+<font color=red>WARNING: if you are making changes, it takes up to 24 hours to show up.
+THUS NOT RECOMMENDED </font>

-### Using the jsPsych GitHub files for the flanker task
+### Using this tutorial's GitHub files for the flanker task

 This jsPsych-in-Qualtrics repository has the files necessary to run the flanker task.
 These files can be embedded via jSDelivr (github-username: `kywch`, repository-name: `jsPsych-in-Qualtrics`, experiment-folder: `flanker`).